-Here are some resources I’ve found around the internet that are proving extremely useful for learning Egyptian Arabic.
+Here are some resources we’ve found that are extremely useful for learning Egyptian Arabic for free.

-People tend to go to Google Translate these days, but it is unsuitable when you’re trying to learn a dialect.
-So we use this free online Egyptian Arabic dictionary.
+People tend to go to Google Translate these days, but it doesn’t work well for a dialect.
+So we use this free online Egyptian Arabic dictionary, aka “Lisaan Masry”, built courtesy of Mike Green (thank you!).
 When there’s an Egyptian Arabic word, it shows it, with a pronunciation recording and often an example sentence!
 It’s super useful.

 For example, the word for the adjective ‘open’ (e.g. “the shop is open”) in standard Arabic is مـَفتوح, maftuuH.
 I learned that word ages ago, and it would be useable, but not the ideal word.
 In Egyptian Arabic the word is فا َتـِح, faatiH.